carbon-language/carbon-lang/flang/documentation/C++style.md

 1. Make single-argument constructors (other than copy and move constructors) 'explicit' unless you really want to define an implicit conversion.
 #### Pointers
-There are many -- perhaps too many -- means of indirect addressing in this project.
+There are many -- perhaps too many -- means of indirect addressing data in this project.
-Some are standard C++ language and library features, others are local inventions:
+Some of these are standard C++ language and library features, while others are local inventions in `lib/common`:
-* Bare pointers (`Foo *p`): these are considered dangerous because they do not describe ownership of storage and they might be null.
-Bare pointers might be necessary as data members instead of references in order to enable a default copy constructor for the class; such usage is private and hidden by an accessor.
+* Bare pointers (`Foo *p`): nullable, non-owning, undefined when uninitialized, shallowly copyable, and almost never the right abstraction to use in this project.
-* References (`Foo &r`, `const Foo &r`): non-nullable, but not owning.
+* References (`Foo &r`, `const Foo &r`): non-nullable, not owning, and shallowly copied.
 References are great for invisible indirection to objects whose lifetimes are broader than that of the reference.
-* Rvalue references (`Foo &&r`): These are non-nullable references with ownership, and they are ubiquitously used for formal arguments wherever appropriate.
+* Rvalue references (`Foo &&r`): These are non-nullable references *with* ownership, and they are ubiquitously used for formal arguments wherever appropriate.
-* `std::unique_ptr<>`: A nullable pointer with ownership.
+* `std::unique_ptr<>`: A nullable pointer with ownership, null by default.
+Not copyable.
-* `std::shared_ptr<>`: A nullable pointer with shared ownership via reference counting.
+* `std::shared_ptr<>`: A nullable pointer with shared ownership via reference counting, null by default.
 Slow.
 * `OwningPointer<>`: A nullable pointer with ownership, better suited for use with forward-defined types than `std::unique_ptr<>` is.
+Null by default.
-Does not have means for allocating data, and requires one to define a destructor.
+Does not have means for allocating data, and inconveniently requires the definition of an external destructor.
-* `Indirection<>`: A non-nullable pointer with ownership.
+* `Indirection<>`: A non-nullable pointer with ownership and optional deep copy semantics.
-Deep copy semantics are available, but off by default.
+Often better than a reference (due to ownership) or `std::unique_ptr<>` (due to non-nullability).
-* `CountedReference<>`: A nullable pointer with shared ownership via reference counting that's much lighter weight than `std::shared_ptr<>` but not safe for multithreaded access.
-Used in place of `std::shared_ptr<>` when its overhead is prohibitive.
+* `CountedReference<>`: A nullable pointer with shared ownership via reference counting.
+Safe only when the data are private to one thread of execution.
+Used sparely in place of `std::shared_ptr<>` only when the overhead of that standard feature is prohibitive.
 ### Overall design preferences
 Don't use dynamic solutions to solve problems that can be solved at build time; don't solve build time problems by writing programs that